-Our day out begins when our train leaves London Victoria Station at around 10:30 hauled by steam locomotive No. 45305.
+Our day out begins when our train leaves London Victoria Station at around 10:30 hauled by steam locomotive No. 45305 or 45212.
 We journey south along the main line towards Brighton passing through East Croydon, Redhill, Gatwick Airport, Three Bridges and Haywards Heath.
 The route crosses the Weald, an ancient area of woodland scattered with farms and villages.
 We leave the Brighton line at Keymer Junction, just after Wivesfield, and head south-eastwards through Cooksbridge to Lewes.
 Here we join the East Coastway Line that runs from Brighton to Eastbourne, Hastings, and Ashford.
 We pass through the South Downs, an area characterised by rolling chalk downland and recognised as one of the most important chalk landscapes in England.

 We head to Eastbourne where our steam locomotive will be serviced and there will be time to visit this South Coast town.
 The seafront consists almost entirely of Victorian hotels, which along with its pier and bandstand, give it a timeless appeal.
 The town is situated immediately east of Beachy Head, the highest chalk sea cliff in Great Britain and an area of outstanding natural beauty.
 This sheltered position contributes to Eastbourne’s title of the sunniest place in Great Britain.

 We leave Eastbourne diesel-hauled and head along the Sussex Coast through Normans Bay, Cooden Beach, and Bexhill to Hastings.
 Hastings can claim fame through its connection with the Norman Conquest of England; and also because it became one of the medieval Cinque Ports.
 The town is sometimes referred to as the birthplace of television since the pioneer of television, John Logie Baird, lived there.